TurakhiaLab/metaWEPP/README.md

 ## <a name="guide"></a> User Guide

 ### <a name="data"> Data Organization
-We assume that all wastewater samples are stored in the data directory, each within its own subdirectory given by DIR argument (see Run Command).
+We assume that all wastewater samples are stored in the data directory, each within its own subdirectory given by DIR argument (see [Run Command](#run)).
 For each pathogen to be analyzed for variants with WEPP, place its reference genome, corresponding MAT file, and the config.yaml (optional) in the folder: `data/pathogens_for_wepp/<pathogen_name>`.
 Moreover, each created `DIR` inside `data` is expected to contain either of these files.
 1. Sequencing Reads: Ending with `*_R{1/2}.fastq.gz` for paired-ended reads and `*.fastq.gz` for single-ended.
 OR
 2. Genomes: Single `fasta` file containing all the genomes to be simulated in the sample.
-MeSS will generate reads and place it in the same folder.
+MeSS will generate reads and place them in the same folder.

 For each sample, metaWEPP stores metagenomic analysis results in corresponding subdirectories under `results`.
 Variant-specific analysis outputs are located within the respective pathogen directories under `WEPP/results`.